 You need to consider how you’ll be carrying your tent.
 You need to fix your transport accordingly.
 It’s easier to carry nylon or polyester tents.
 You can just carry it on your back.
 Cotton tents don’t offer space comfort.
 T So if you’re on a hiking trip, gravitate towards polyester or nylon tents.

 5. Tent Doors

 The number of tent doors plays a crucial role in the matter of convenience.
 You don’t want to climb over your friends and family for a bathroom break.
 Imagine the havoc with just a single door.
 Cabin style tends are preferable in this regard.
 They tend to have more than one doorway.

 Multiple doors also improve ventilation.
 When you’re perusing tents, check how easy it is to zip the doors.
 You don’t want zips that continuously snag with the fabric.
 Or worse, are so brittle they break.
 Avoid ones that are noisy too.

 Now you’re equipped with the knowledge to make the right purchase.
-So without further ado, let’s check out the best tents you can stand up in!
+So without further ado, let’s check out the top tents you can stand up in!

 Product Description: This tent by Browning Camping is your home away from home.
 It’s ideal for four to five people.
 The tent is constructed from fiberglass poles and steel uprights.
 So you know it stands against the elements.

 There’s also added height in the center.
 You won’t have to worry about changing or walking around inside.
 It has straight sidewalls so there’s enough room for makeshift furniture.